BrunoSilvaAndrade/python-config-parser/README.md

 ```

-HOW IT WORKS
+HOW TO USE
 ---------------------------
-The Class Config takes two arguments, The first is a Schema(https://github.com/keleshev/schema) to secure the model of config,
-the second is the str path of json config file.
+The Class Config takes two arguments, the first is a Schema(https://github.com/keleshev/schema) to secure the model of config, the second is the str path of json config file.

-If the second argument didn't take, the default value('./config.json') is used when you call Config Class trying find this file in the same dir file where you call this Class.
+If you don't specify the path, the default value('config.json') will be used if one exists in the same dir where the script is running.

 For example: